Personal and Social Development

 Create a cohort

-Once you are approved as an ASDAN member and have approval to deliver this course, you can create a cohort of learners in the members’ area.
-Specify a course coordinator, the expected completion date and the number of learners taking the course.
-Learners should be registered within 60 days of starting any ASDAN course and before any assessment takes place.
+Provide the course coordinator’s details, expected completion date and number of learners.
+Learners should be registered within 60 days of starting and before assessment takes place.

 ASDAN provides a wide range of supporting resources, including course standards with guidance and assessment materials.
 All resources related to your course can be found on the course webpage.